1972 in the Vietnam War: January

-U.S. military personnel in South Vietnam numbered 156,800 while Free World Military Forces (largely Republic of Korea Army) numbered 53,900.
+U.S. military personnel in South Vietnam numbered 156,800 while Free World Military Assistance Forces (largely Republic of Korea Army) numbered 53,900.

 The South Vietnamese government announced that there had been 20 breaches of the New Year's ceasefire resulting in nine South Vietnamese and 16 People's Army of Vietnam (PAVN)/Vietcong VC killed.

 U.S. aircraft flew more than 200 sorties to attack PAVN supply lines in Cambodia and Laos.

 The U.S. Army reported that between 1969 and 1971 over 700 Fraggings occurred resulting in 82 dead and 631 wounded.